Ghurtchu/fluenTry/README.md

    }
 ```

-solution with `fluenTry` - takes three arugments in total two of which are arguments to the third argument, which is a  `BiFunction` instance and is composed via `map` and `fold` combinators.
-May be also extended with `Tri-Quad-Quint Function` instances, but in rare cases :).
+solution with `fluenTry`:
 ```java
    public static String getAndThenDoubleAndThenStringify(List<Integer> list, int index) {
        return Try.of(list, index, List::get).map(n -> n * 2).fold(String::valueOf, "0");
    }
 ```

-`fluenTry` enables you to maximize the perks of functional programming and turn your partial functions into total ones, compose possibly failable computations fearlessly and forget about throwing exceptions.
-Let's see another example below:

-Here is a Failed computation which returns `Failure(ArithmeticException)` instead of blowing up the calling stack by throwing an exception and succeeds with pure value with the help of `fold` combinator.
+Here is a Failed computation which returns `Failure(ArithmeticException)` instead of blowing up the calling stack by throwing an exception and succeeds with pure value with the help of `fold` combinator:
 ```java
    double result = Try.of(() -> Math.random() * 2 * 5)
            .flatMap(n -> Try.of(() -> n + 1))